 How can destination development contribute to sustainability?
 This is what you will explore in the Master's Programme in Sustainable Destination Development.
-During your studies you will work together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
+During your studies you will work together with researchers and lecturers on a wide range of subjects which will open the doors for your career in sustainable destination development.

 Why this programme?

 Tourist destinations across the world face major challenges.
 With fewer visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 The programme will explore key questions such as, how can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?

 In close collaboration with the tourist industry, regional authorities and the community, you will be requested to perform theoretical, strategic and practical work, including all the challenges visitor-intensive regions across the world will be facing in the future.
 The aim of the programme is to familiarise yourself with issues relating to sustainable regional and destination development from many different perspectives for use in your future occupation, encompassing supervision, community planning, education, research, communication, management of natural resources, entrepreneurship or decision-making.